nascim13/BHS/README.md

 ## Input files

 * cluster_penotypes_kmers.rds: input table for model training in RDS format containing phenotype/plant weight values and presence and absence of kmers for the 318 isolates used in the study.
+Example columns:

+> Sample_ID, Phenotype_value, kmer_pattern_1, ..., kmer_pattern_2053163

 * model7.model: final gradient boosted model for predicting virulence/plant weight phenotypes.